isabella232/kendo-react-animation/docs/fundamentals.md

 The Animation component sets a `{name}-leave` CSS class to the leaving animation child.
 In the next tick, it adds a `{name}-leave-active` CSS class to start the animation.
 The naming convention for the CSS class names is inherited from the `ReactTransitionGroup` component.

-For example, the Slide component adds a `k-slide-leave` CSS class on leave and, in the next tick, adds a `k-slide-leave-active` to activate the transition.
+For example, the Slide adds a `k-slide-leave` CSS class on leave and, in the next tick, adds a `k-slide-leave-active` to activate the transition.

 > Leaving components are present in the DOM until the animation finishes.